-- Enable 2-step verification for the domain and enroll users with U2F Security Keys (recommended over 2SV codes).
+- Enable 2-step verification for the domain, and enroll users with security keys (recommended over 2SV codes).

 - Work with users to complete the end-user Gmail security checklist.
 For example, ensure that all your end-user filters and forwarding options are configured appropriately.

 - Update your account recovery options.

 We recommend that you take these additional steps to ensure the security of your users' accounts.Step 1.
 Enroll in 2-step verification with security keys

 Enrolling in 2-step verification adds an extra layer of security to your users' accounts.
 It requires users to enter a verification code in addition to their username and password when signing in to their accounts.
 See Add 2-step verification for details.
 We recommend using security keys over 2SV security codes for better protection against phishing.

 See Add recovery options to your administrator account for instructions on adding secondary email addresses and phone numbers.
 We recommend to secure secondary email addresses by changing the passwords or update the secondary email to a new address.

 As an administrator, you can choose to receive account activity alerts when important events occur, such as potentially suspicious sign-ins or service setting changes by other administrators.

 See Google's Safety Center for general recommendations on keeping your account secure.